-Larger nets are generally hung from a cable which runs horizontally and vertically between some sort of uprights (older facilities use telephone poles, while newer ballparks, golf courses etc tend to have steel poles which are sunk in the ground in sleeves that are concreted in first.
+Larger nets are generally hung from a cable that runs horizontally and vertically between some sort of uprights (older facilities use telephone poles, while newer ballparks, golf courses, etc tend to have steel poles which are sunk in the ground in sleeves that are concreted in first.

 Limit or avoid zip ties and allowing barrier net to come into contact with any other hard surfaces… especially where the wind is an issue… Avoid abrasion where and when you can, for longest life.

 Smaller backstop nets (aka net savers) can be hung simply by using 4 pieces of rope in each of the 4 corners.
 Consider leaving a 6-inch space between this net and your expensive batting cage net so that this inexpensive piece can absorb the most abuse.

 Our heavier rope border is woven into all 4 sides of the perimeter of your barrier net with heavy black poly rope so it will retain its shape and not prematurely wear or sag, while not absorbing water.

 I couldn’t imagine hanging any net without this heavy polyethylene roping.

 It also assists in resisting abrasion where your net comes in contact with the attachment clips or carabineers.